-Neclect in the mest common form Dessible Ciana of Naminat 1

-Neglect is the most common form Possible Signs of Neglect:

-of child abuse.
-It is the failure of a Consistent hunger Self-destructive

-parent or other caregiver to provide Poor hygiene behaviors

-for the child's basic needs.
-Inappropriate dress Begging, stealing

-Consistent lack of food

-Neglect may be: supervision Extended stays at

-Physical: Lack of adequate food, Unattended physical school (early

-shelter, clothing, or medical care problems or medical arrival and late

-Emotional: Inattention to a needs pickup)

-child's emotional needs, or Delay in seeing medical □ Constant fatigue,

-permitting the use of alcohol or care for an injury listlessness, or

-other drugs □ Underweight falling asleep in

-Educational/cognitive neglect 3 class

-Lack of supervision for optimal Poor growth patterns Assuming adult

-growth and development □ Failure to thrive responsibilities

-Medical: Failure to provide Distended stomach, and concerns

-medical or mental health needs emaciated look □ States there is no

-Children with special caretaker in the

-health care needs are at home

-higher risk for neglect

-□ Frequently absent

-or tardy

-Truancy or never

-enrolling child in

-school

-Neo-natal

-abstinence

-syndrome

-Physical abuse is the non- Possible signs of Physical Other Signs:

-accidental physical injury of a child Abuse: Feels deserving

-as a result of beating, punching, of punishment

-burning, hitting, or otherwise Unexplained bruises and Wary of adult

-harming that is inflicted by a person welts: contact

-who has responsibility of the child.
-On face, lip, mouth □ Frightened of

-Such injury is considered abuse On torso, back, buttocks, parents

-regardless if the caregiver intended thighs Afraid to go home

-to hurt the child.
-In various stages of Reports injury by

-Physical abuse is the most visible healing parents

-and widely recognized form of child □ Clustered, forming □ Self-destructive

-abuse. regular patterns behavior

-Imprint of article used to Withdrawn or

-inflict injury (belt, aggressive

-electrical cord) behavioral

-Regularly appear after extremes

-absence, weekend, or

-vacation with physical

-Excessive number or contact

-severity of bruises

-Complains of screpess or

-1 soreness or

-Unexplained burns: moves
+pattern of behavior that occurs over a period of time.
+Developmental delays Neglect is the most common form of child abuse.
+It is the failure of a parent or other caregiver to provide for the child's basic needs.
+Neglect may be: Physical: Lack of adequate food, shelter, clothing, or medical care Emotional: Inattention to a child's emotional needs, or permitting the use of alcohol or other drugs Educational/cognitive neglect Lack of supervision for optimal growth and development Medical: Failure to provide medical or mental health needs Possible Signs of Neglect: Consistent hunger Poor hygiene Inappropriate dress Consistent lack of supervision Unattended physical problems or medical needs Delay in seeing medical care for an injury Underweight Poor growth patterns Failure to thrive Distended stomach, emaciated look Children with special health care needs are at higher risk for neglect Self-destructive behaviors Begging, stealing food Extended stays at school (early arrival and late pickup) Constant fatigue, listlessness, or falling asleep in class Assuming adult responsibilities and concerns States there is no caretaker in the home Frequently absent or tardy Truancy or never enrolling child in school Neo-natal abstinence syndrome Physical abuse is the non- accidental physical injury of a child as a result of beating, punching, burning, hitting, or otherwise harming that is inflicted by a person who has responsibility of the child.
+Such injury is considered abuse regardless if the caregiver intended to hurt the child.
+Physical abuse is the most visible and widely recognized form of child abuse.
+Possible signs of Physical Abuse: Unexplained bruises and welts: On face, lip, mouth On face, lip, mouth On torso, back, buttocks, thighs In various stages of healing Clustered, forming regular patterns Imprint of article used to inflict injury (belt, electrical cord) Regularly appear after absence, weekend, or vacation Other Signs: Feels deserving of punishment Wary of adult contact Frightened of parents Afraid to go home Reports injury by parents Self-destructive behavior Withdrawn or aggressive behavioral extremes Uncomfortable with physical

-Cigar, cigarette burns, especially on soles of feet, palms, back, or buttocks Immersion burns (sock- like, glove-like) uncomfortably Wears clothing inappropriate for weather to cover body Unexplained fractures/dislocations A history or explanation that is inconsistent with the severity or type of injury found
+Excessive number or severity of bruises contact Complains of soreness or Unexplained burns: Cigar, cigarette burns, especially on soles of feet, palms, back, or buttocks Immersion burns (sock-like, glove-like) moves uncomfortably Wears clothing inappropriate for weather to cover body Unexplained fractures/dislocations A history or explanation that is inconsistent with the severity or type of injury found